AWS Certified • Cloud Engineering Technology Graduate

 tested full functionality across devices.

-I built a working Kubernetes cluster from scratch using Multipass, Kubeadm, and Flannel CNI on my macOS system.
-The goal was to get real experience standing up a multi-node cluster, configuring container runtimes, managing networking, and learning cluster lifecycle tasks from end to end.
+I built a working Kubernetes cluster using Multipass, Kubeadm, and Flannel CNI on my macOS system.
+The goal was to get real experience standing up a multi-node cluster, configuring container runtimes, managing networking, and learning cluster lifecycle tasks end to end.

 The setup included one control plane node and one worker node, each running in its own Ubuntu 24.04 VM.
 I used Kubeadm for initialization, installed Containerd as the runtime, and configured system settings manually to support pod networking.
-I also deployed a test workload, backed up cluster resources and etcd state, and scripted a full teardown process using Multipass.
+I also deployed a test workload, backed up cluster resources, and scripted a full teardown process using Multipass.

 A.A.S. in Cloud Engineering Technology